Lamington Cake – Keke Kōpungapunga Kokonati

 - Add the huka one (caster sugar) in to a large bowl, grate in the kiri manarini (mandarin zest) and rub it together with your hands.
 The colour is beautiful!

-- Add in the pata kūteretere (softened butter), tote (salt) and wanira).
+- Add in the pata kūteretere (softened butter), tote (salt) and (wanira).
 Whip on high for five minutes until light in colour and fluffy in texture.
-This is an important step and works better in a stand mixer but if you only have a hand mixer, it will still work, just whip for a couple more minutes.
+This is an important step in adding air in to the keke (cake) and works better in a stand mixer.
+If you only have a hand mixer, whip for a couple more minutes.

 - Add all of the hēki (eggs) in to a small bowl and lightly whip them with a paoka (fork).

-- You will now have a quarter of the ranunga hēki (egg mixture) left in the bowl.
+- You will now have a quarter of the ranunga hēki (egg mixture) remaining.
 Pour the miraka (milk) in to it.
 Whakaranuhia – mix to combine.
 This step prevents the cake batter from splitting.

-- Sift all of the puehu parāoa whakatipu (self-raising flour) in to the butter mixture and fold it in.
-Before you have it all mixed in, pour in the egg and milk mixture.
-Fold until it is all combined.
+- Sift in the puehu parāoa whakatipu (self-raising flour) in to the butter mixture.
+Fold it until it is half combined, then pour in the egg and milk mixture.
+Continue to fold until you have a smooth mixture.

 - Divide the mixture between the two cake tins.

-- Bake them for 25 – 30 minutes until they are golden and spring back when you press the centre.
+- Bake them for 25 – 30 minutes until golden and spring back when you press the centre.

-- Remove from the oven and cool for ten minutes before tipping them on to a cooling rack.
+- Remove from the oven and cool for ten minutes in the tins before tipping them on to a cooling rack.
 Prepare the simple elements as it cools.

 Kirīmi Tiakarete Mā – White Chocolate Ganache